Skip to content

 The Grand Holiday Bazaar takes place weekly on a Sunday in New York’s Upper West Side, starting at the end of November and running through until Christmas Week.

 Visitors to the flea market-style bazaar can expect to see selections of artwork, photography, jewellery, furniture, beauty and skincare products and antiques from over 150 local suppliers.
-And if all of the shopping works up an appetite, there is a variety of local eateries to enjoy!
+And if all the shopping works up an appetite, there are various local eateries to enjoy!

-The good news about doing a spot of festive shopping at the Grand Holiday Bazaar is that the market gives back to the local community by donating 100 percent of its profits to four of the area’s public schools- so visitors can enjoy a spot of retail therapy whilst doing their good deed for the day!
+The good news about festive shopping at the Grand Holiday Bazaar is that the market gives back to the local community by donating 100 percent of its profits to four of the area’s public schools.
+So visitors can enjoy a spot of retail therapy while doing their good deed for the day!

 Grand Central Holiday Fair

-If you’re not the greatest fan of freezing yourself outside to attend a festive market or two, then the Grand Central Holiday Fair is the option for you.
+If you’re not the greatest fan of freezing yourself outside to attend a festive market or two, then the Grand Central Holiday Fair is your option.

-Located at the lavish Vanderbilt Hall at Grand Central, the month-long Christmas market boasts a more luxurious experience housed indoors for those who prefer to stay cosy during the winter season whilst still immersing themselves in the festive cheer of New York City.
+Located at the lavish Vanderbilt Hall at Grand Central, the month-long Christmas market offers a more luxurious indoor experience for those who prefer to stay cosy during the winter while immersing themselves in New York City’s festive cheer.

 As it is located in the iconic Grand Central station, the market has a footfall of over one million shoppers per day as commuters and travellers pass through the station to reach their final destination, accompanied by festive shop-goers during the Christmas season.